-6.7 Desert/Mountain Children's Center Client Services Reports
+6.5 Desert/Mountain Children's Center Client Services Reports

 Linda Llamas presented the Desert/Mountain Children's Center Client (DMCC) Services monthly reports.
-She asked to be contacted if any discrepancies are found.
-Linda stated DMCC continues to accept referrals and provide services remotely and in some instances, in-home.
+She asked to be contacted if any discrepancies were found.
+Linda stated DMCC continues to accept referrals and provide services remotely and in some instances, in-person.
 Linda said to contact her with any questions about DMCC services.

-6.8 Critical Incident Skills Management (CISM) Virtual Protocol
+6.6 Critical Incident Skills Management (CISM) Virtual Protocol